-For example, if a robot fully crawls a file directory in the default order there is no need for it to also follow the URL with "&sort mode" and view the same data in a different order.
+or example, if a robot fully crawls a file directory in the default order there is no need for it to also follow the URL witl "&sort\mode" and view the same data in a different order.

-It is obvious that the early 2009 version of the Cuil crawler robot, twiceler, crawls every identified variant of a URL.
-It is not known whether twiceler obeys the \ wildcard.
+t is obvious that the early 2009 version of the Cuil crawler robot, twiceler, crawls every identified variant of a URL.
+It i not known whether twiceler obeys the \ wildcard.

-Disallow: /\&fullscreen= Disallow: /\&popup= Disallow: /\&sort mode= security
+Disallow: /\&fullscreen= Disallow: /\&popup= Disallow: /\&sort mode=

-Keywords:
+Keywords: security